The Tramp: Characteristics

-The physical attributes of the Tramp include a pair of large baggy pants, a tight coat, a bowler hat, a large pair of shoes, a springy and flexible cane, and a toothbrush moustache - a mass of contradictions, as Chaplin wanted it to be.
+The personality of the Tramp in the early Keystone one-reelers is a pleasure-seeking anti-authoritarian and a flirt.
+The Tramp is also known for his mischievousness.
+The physical attributes of the Tramp include a pair of large baggy pants, a tight coat, a bowler hat, a large pair of shoes, a springy and flexible cane, and a toothbrush moustache—a mass of contradictions, as Chaplin wanted it to be.

 Two films made in 1915, The Tramp and The Bank, created the characteristics of Chaplin's screen persona.
 While in the end the Tramp manages to shake off his disappointment and resume his carefree ways, the pathos lies in the Tramp's having hope for a more permanent transformation through love and his failure to achieve this.

 The Tramp was usually the victim of circumstances and coincidences, but sometimes the results work in his favour.
 In Modern Times, he picks up a red flag that falls off a truck and starts to wave it at the truck in an attempt to return it, and by doing so, unknowingly and inadvertently becomes the leader of a group of protesting workers, and ends up in jail because of it.
 While in jail, he accidentally eats "nose powder" (i.e., cocaine), which causes him to not return to his jail cell; but when he eventually does, he fights off some jailbreakers attempting to escape, thus saving the life of the warden.
 Because of this, the warden offers to let him go, but the Tramp would rather stay in jail because it is better than the outside world.

 Significance

 Chaplin's social commentary, while critical of the faults and excesses created by industrialisation, also shows support for and belief in the "American Dream".
-In Modern Times, Chaplin creates a "portrayal consistent with popular leftist stereotypes of wealthy business leaders and oppressed workers in the 1930s."
 While the Tramp and his fellow workers sweat on the assembly line, the president of the Electro Steel Company works on a puzzle and reads comic strips in the newspaper.
 The obsession of working with efficiency and assembly-line productivity ultimately drives the Tramp mad.
 This could be seen as "an attack on the capitalist rationalization of production."
 However, "the film also guardedly affirms American middle-class, particularly its optimism."
 For example, one sequence depicts the Tramp's dream in which he and the gamine live a traditional middle-class lifestyle.